-5 For the Resolution, see Form 4.5F.
-There is no real flexibility in setting capacity as you can no longer take growth into account when setting slots for Standard School Choice.
-Districts may only deny a transfer if the transfer would place the district above the ninety percent (90%) maximum under law or the student's resident district has reached its three percent (3%) cap.
-Your application of a lack of capacity must be consistent; you can't choose to add a teacher due to accepting a student, but refuse to add a staff member because the applicant requires special education.
+3 For the Resolution, see Form 4.5F.
+As stated in the paragraph, the determination of capacity can be very specific.
+Districts that are really wanting choice students can choose to hold back no spots for growth even if the additional choice students requires adding staff.
+Once it's established, your application of "capacity" must be consistent; you can't choose to add a teacher due to accepting a student, but refuse to add a staff member because the applicant requires special education.